-Figure 2.7: At high frequencies a resistors parasitic inductance and capacitance will affect the behavior of the circuit.
+Figure 2.7: At high frequencies a resistor's parasitic inductance and capacitance will affect the behavior of the circuit.
+This is the model used in this thesis when simulating circuits.

 2.6 Measurement

 There are several measurement methods needed during the project.
 To verify the test pulses, voltage has to be measured over time.
 To verify the dummy loads, resistance has to be measured.
 To verify the attenuators, their magnitude response has to be measured.
 This chapter describes the necessary measurement theory required for this project.